Codecademy/docs/content/git/concepts/reset/reset.md

 The text above indicates the following:

 - The `HEAD` pointer has been properly reset to before the accidental commit was created.
-- Additionally, staging area has been cleared set to before changes in **example.txt** were added for the commit.
+- Additionally, the staging area has been cleared set to before changes in **example.txt** were added for the commit.